 Can you sell a mobile home without land?

-Quick Answer: Yes, you can sell a mobile home without land if it is located in a mobile home park or on leased property, though park approval and local rules often apply.
+Yes, you can sell a mobile home without land if it is located in a mobile home park or on leased property, though park approval and local rules often apply.

 One of the most common questions mobile home owners ask when preparing to sell is: Can you sell a mobile home without land?
 The answer is yes—and in many cases, selling a mobile home without land is very common.